GSmithApps/GSmithApps/_posts/2023-11-24-following-our-nature.md

 And maybe it makes me grow, but I think it stresses me out, and it's hard to grow when stressed.
 So I think maybe I could lean into it more.

+And to be clear, I'm not saying to never try to grow or try things that don't come easy to you.
+What I'm saying is that we need to find a balance, and that I know that I lean too far one way.
+I basically approach life as if anything can be changed or improved.
+And I think this creates a lot of pressure because it implies that everything *should* be changed.
+So I think I could benefit from seeing things as a little less improvable and a little more fixed.
+Again, that's just because
+I already see it as so strongly the other way.

+Some examples for me are that I seem to be a philosopher.
+I don't like it, and it isn't natual to me to like it, but I really seem to be.
+For example, I like making youtube videos to teach things, but when I do it, I find myself thinking about the meta problem, which is how to make videos.
+Then I start thinking about what it means to learn, and so on and so on.
+So I almost never can focus on any project because my natural tendency is to abstract and think about the nature of the thing instead of the project I'm working on.
+And the reason I don't like it is because I never seem to finish a project.
+But I guess this whole blog is an exercise in leaning into it because it is allowing me to think and write those thoughts and give me a channel for the thoughts.